 Unless you live in the panhandle of Florida chances are you haven’t heard of the “Forgotten Coast”…that’s because it’s one of Florida’s best-kept secrets!
 Florida’s Forgotten Coast includes communities like Port St. Joe, Apalachicola, Cape San Blas, St. George Island and more.
 This part of the state is called the “Forgotten Coast” because it seems to be the last part of Florida that hasn’t been overrun by strip malls, high-rise hotels and tourist traps.
-Here you’ll find beautiful beaches, forests, plenty of marine and wildlife, unique festivals and events, great local seafood and a welcoming community of locals.
+Here you’ll find beautiful beaches, forests, plenty of marine and wildlife, unique festivals and events, great seafood and a welcoming community of locals.
 Continue reading for a local’s list of things to do, see, and eat in Florida’s Forgotten Coast!

 1. Enjoy the gorgeous beaches

 The panhandle of Florida is home to some of the most beautiful beaches in the country; be sure to stop by St. Joe Beach, Mexico Beach and Cape San Blas.
 The beaches in this area have powder white sand and crystal clear water.
-You won’t find many high-rise buildings along the beach as the local community prides itself on preserving everyone’s view of the water.
+You won’t find many high-rise buildings along the coast as the local community prides itself on preserving everyone’s view of the water.
 You can also have bonfires on the beach at night – just be sure to clean up after yourself!
 Something else that is great about this area is the fact that it’s super pet-friendly; dogs are allowed on all the beaches in Gulf County (with the exception of St. Joseph Peninsula State Park).
 Make sure your furry friend is on a leash and bring some plastic bags (to clean up after them) and you’ll be good to go!

 2. Rent a boat & kayak at the Cape